alan-turing-institute/data-safe-haven/docs/how_to_guides/administrator/how-to-be-a-sysadmin.md

 ## :boot: Start up an SHM or SRE

-If you need to reboot an SHM or SRE that is not running, you can use the same scripts you used to shut them down, but changing the `-Action` flag to `EnsureStopped`, see below.
+If you need to reboot an SHM or SRE that is not running, you can use the same scripts youused to shut them down, but changing the `-Action` flag to `EnsureStopped`, see below.

 On your **deployment machine**.